google/WebFundamentals/src/_langs/en/fundamentals/layouts/principles/single-browser.markdown

 For example, if you accept coupons, consider offering these on your site to avoid users opening new windows to search elsewhere.
-Consider other ways that might cause a user to to look outside your site and provide easy to use features to keep them on your site.
+Consider other ways that might cause a user to look outside your site and provide easy to use features to keep them on your site.